The New Simplified 1040 Tax Form

-If you want to correct an error or oversight that you made when you filed a tax return using Form 1040, Form 1040EZ, Form 1040A, Form 1040NR or Form 1040NR-EZ, use a Form 1040X to amend your return.
+If you want to correct an error or oversight that you made when you filed a tax return using Form 1040 you will need to use a Form 1040X to amend your return.
 There are several reasons for amending a tax return.
 You might need to change your filing status from single to married or alter the number of dependents that you claimed.
 Discovering an additional Form W-2 or Form 1099 may make it necessary for you to report additional income or withholding.
 Making changes to the tax deductions, personal exemptions or tax credits that you claimed would also require you to file an amended return.

 If you decided to amend your tax return with a Form 1040X, remember that this 1040 form can only be filed after your initial tax return has been processed.
 A paper copy must be filed; online filing is not available for this form.
 This is a generic form, so be sure to write the tax year that you are correcting at the top of the form.
 If you need to fix your returns for multiple years, you will need to file a separate Form 1040X for each year that you are correcting.
 You can download the Form here.